Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial_part2.markdown

 **Step 3:**

 > Import the Bridges package.
+This gives you access to all the classes/methods you will need to create a graph or any other data structure you wish to visualize in the future.

 {% highlight java  %}